hadmacker/asd_notes/README.md

 ### Harry Potter

 Using Harry Potter as an example and role model to disclose autism to your child age 9 explain how Harry Potter is special and awesome but is still different from his peers and doesn't often relate to them.

+### Frozen

+Consider Elsa and her powers, and how she had to suppress them to be "normal".

 ## Myths and Misconceptions